Cyklon3000/chaoscubes/README.md

 The project currently relies on vite.

-*Note: The GitHub Pages deployment only works with static elements and can therefor not be used to display dynamic background or most of the sites functionality*
+*Note: The GitHub Pages deployment only works with static elements and can therefor not be used to display dynamic background or most of the sites functionality.
+This includes the automated .scss to <style/> conversion.*